EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

 ### Preface

-*Adventures in a Castle* was published initially in eight serialized installments in the Philadelphia Repository and Weekly Register (PRWR).
+*Adventures in a Castle* was published initially in eight serialized installments in the *Philadelphia Repository and Weekly Register*.
-The first of the work’s eight installments was printed on May 2^nd^, 1801 and its publication continued weekly through June 30^th^ of that same year.
-The editor, David Hogan, was responsible for the serialization and inclusion of *Adventures in a Castle* in the PRWR magazine.
+The first of the work’s eight installments was printed on May 2nd, 1801, and its publication continued weekly through June 30 of that same year.
+The editor, David Hogan, was responsible for the serialization and inclusion of *Adventures in a Castle* in the magazine.
 The vast extent of what is known about the author is shared in the paratext Hogan includes in its serialized publication.
-Hogan references the author Julius intermittently (a total of seven times) throughout the fictional narrative.
+Hogan references the author Julius a total of seven times.
 Typically these references are just by name and appear at the conclusion of an installment.
 However, at the end of the story, Hogan divulges some interesting views and revealing contextualized interpretation of the tale in the concluding paratext.

-In addition to his gratitude for the author Julius’ timely submissions, Hogan admits in the final paratextual reference that “the literary world abounds with the trifles of this kind.”
+In addition to his gratitude for the author Julius’ timely submissions, Hogan admits in the final reference that “the literary world abounds with the trifles of this kind.”
 Hogan goes on to suggest that consequently “no doubt \[works like this one\], in some measure, forms a criterion by which to judge of the taste of the age; tho’ a taste of